EnglishEspañol

 • Double vision

-• Difficulty swallowing with an increased risk of gagging and choking
+• Having a hard time swallowing with a higher risk of gagging and choking

 • Change in the quality of your voice